mafifafm/pxt-microbit/docs/courses/csintro/iteration.md

 * Introduction: Lather.
 Rinse.
 Repeat.
 * Unplugged Activity: Walk a Square pseudocode
-* micro:bit Activities: Code a sprite to walk a Square, travelling light, micro:bit alarm!
+* Ragga Activities: Code a sprite to walk a Square, travelling light, Ragga alarm!
 * Project: Get Loopy!
 * Project Mods: Use servo motors to add a motion element to the project
 * Assessment: Rubric